 CVE-2026-6542: CWE-639 Authorization Bypass Through User-Controlled Key in IBM Langflow OSS

-IBM Langflow OSS versions 1.
-0. 0 through 1.
-8. 4 contain an authorization bypass vulnerability (CVE-2026-6542) that allows any user with limited privileges to supply a flow_id parameter to access transaction logs and vertex build data of other users.
+IBM Langflow OSS versions 1.0.0 through 1.8.4 contain an authorization bypass vulnerability (CWE-639) that allows users with limited privileges to supply a flow_id parameter to access transaction logs and vertex build data of other users.
 Additionally, the vulnerability permits deletion of persisted vertex build data belonging to other users.
-This issue arises from improper authorization checks related to user-controlled keys.
+This issue affects versions starting from 1.0.0 and has a CVSS score of 6.5, indicating a medium severity level.

 AI Analysis